 How Programming Languages Are Used in Web Development

 Developers use web development languages to help create dynamic web pages.
-The most common languages include JavaScript, Python, and C#.
+The most common coding languages include JavaScript, Python, and C#.
 Developers choose the language to use based on whether they perform front-end or back-end development.
 In artificial intelligence creation, machine learning engineers also use programming languages to develop applications.

 Programming Languages for Web Development